Skip to main content

 2. Open the API Browser

-Open the API Browser by selecting "API" in the header toolbar.
+Open the API (available at https://TENANT.pactflow.io/explorer) by selecting "API" in the header toolbar, and paste the URL into the navigation text box.

 API Browser